Forex Tester vs MT5: Which Backtesting Tool Wins? (2026)

 Prop Firm Challenge Practice

 You can fail 20 simulated challenges in Forex Tester before risking real money on one.
-The alternative is paying $150-500 per challenge attempt and learning by burning cash.
+The alternative is paying $150–500 per challenge attempt (as of 2026-04) and learning by burning cash.

 MT5 doesn't have anything like this.
 You could theoretically track your P&L manually against prop firm rules while using visual mode, but it's entirely DIY.